kgisl/pythonFDP/manual/lab8-kgashok.py.md

 - In `selectsort`, the position of the update is pre-determined, starting from the end of the list.
 We then go **select** the maximum value among the unsorted elements of the list, and swap it with the element in the pre-determined location.
 - In `insertsort`, given a key, a copy of a pre-determined element in the list, we  **insert** it at the appropriate location after comparing it with the unsorted elements of the list.
-- In `mergesort`, a divide-and-conquer partitioning algorithm (which more often requires extra memory), the input array is divided in two halves, calls itself for the two halves and then merges the two sorted halves.
+- In `mergesort`, a divide-and-conquer partitioning algorithm (which more often requires extra memory), the input array is divided in two halves, calls itself recursively for the two halves and then merges the two sorted halves.
 The `merge()` function is used for merging two halves.
-- In `quicksort`, also a divide-and-conquer partitioning algorithm (lends itself to be efficiently implemented *in-place* without extra memory), the choice of the pivot element determines how the elements get partitioned, and calls itself for the two partitions.
+- In `quicksort`, also a divide-and-conquer partitioning algorithm (lends itself to be efficiently implemented *in-place* without extra memory), the choice of the pivot element determines how the elements get partitioned, and calls itself recursively for the two partitions.

 ## Solution Key